Book Review for “The Last Painting of Sara de Vos by Dominic Smith.

 I should note that I didn’t simply read this book; I devoured it.
 This novel had me fascinated from the very first pages and held my attention throughout.
 Although some things didn’t work for me, the vast majority did, and because of this, I’ll warmly recommend this novel and give it a solid four out of five stars.

-“The Last Painting of Sara de Vos” by Dominic Smith, released April 5, 2016, is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
+“The Last Painting of Sara de Vos” by Dominic Smith, released April 5, 2016, is available (via these affiliate links) from Amazon, Kobo Books (USA, Canada & Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris, used from Better World Books (promoting libraries and world literacy) as well as from an IndieBound store near you.
 I would like to thank the publishers Farrar, Straus and Giroux, Sarah Crichton Books, for sending me an advanced copy of this book via NetGalley in exchange for a fair review.